minios-linux/minios-nightly/README.md

 # MiniOS Live Nightly Builds

-Welcome to the nightly build repository for MiniOS Live!
-Here you'll find the most recent automated builds of MiniOS Live, generated daily at **00:00 UTC**.
+Welcome to the weekly build repository for MiniOS Live!
+Here you'll find the most recent automated builds of MiniOS Live, generated every **Sunday at 00:00 UTC**.
 These builds give you immediate access to the latest MiniOS features and improvements.

 ## About Nightly Builds